An Official Website of the Commonwealth of Kentucky

 This is a

-summary of hunting laws, intended solely for informational use and is applicable July 2020 – February 2021.
+summary of hunting laws, intended solely for informational use, and is applicable from July 2022 – February 2023.
 The exact wording of Kentucky's deer hunting laws can be viewed

 Zero to a million in 100 years.
 While that may sound slow to SpaceX, the story of Kentucky’s rocketing deer herd growth is an amazing success story.
 Today,

 Kentucky is a top-10 state for hunters seeking that trophy buck.
 The herd also is substantial enough to support the harvest of more than 130,000 deer each year.
 That’s a lot of venison for the table.

 This success story is brought to you by Kentucky Fish and Wildlife’s long and storied history of sound, science-based deer management.
 Nowadays, hunters are the primary managers of the state’s deer herd.
 The department’s guidelines maximize opportunities for hunters while helping to balance deer herd numbers through carefully considered zones and bag limits.
 Read on for more information about deer hunting in Kentucky.